hemantkrishnan4/Dynamic-Date-Animation/README.md

 ## Contributing
 Feel free to contribute to this project by opening issues or creating pull requests.
 Your feedback and improvements are welcome!

-## Open Source
+## License

-This project is open to all.
-Feel free to use, modify, and distribute the code as needed.
+This project is open-source and available under the MIT License.
+Feel free to use, modify, and share!

+Happy coding! 🚀